sekrit-twc/zimg/README.md

 Colorspaces: SMPTE-C (NTSC), Rec.709, Rec.2020

-The colorspace module provides support for conversion between any combination of matrix coefficients, transfer characteristics, and color primaries.
-This includes the basic conversions between YCbCr and RGB, as well as more advanced operations such as conversion between linear and gamma encoding and widening from Rec.709 to Rec.2020 gamut.
-Full support is also provided for constant-luminance (CL) Rec.2020 YCbCr, which retains higher fidelity in chroma subsampling scenarios.
-However, color management (CMS) is not included in the module, so narrowing conversions, such as from Rec.2020 to Rec.709 may produce suboptimal results.
+The colorspace module provides for conversion between any combination of colorspaces, as defined by the commonly used triplet of matrix coefficients, transfer characteristics, and color primaries.
+Conversions are implemented with intelligent logic that minimizes the number of intermediate representations required for common scenarios, such as conversion between YCbCr and RGB.
+Support is also provided for the non-traditional YCbCr system of ITU-R BT.2020 constant luminance (CL), which retains higher fidelity with chroma subsampling.
+Note that "z" is not a color management system and should not be used to perform drastic contrast or gamut reduction, such as BT.2020 to BT.709.

 ###Depth

+Formats: BYTE, WORD, HALF, FLOAT

-The depth module provides support for converting between any pixel (number) format, including single and dual-byte integer formats as well as IEEE-754 binary16 and binary32 formats.
-Both limited (studio) and full (PC) range integer formats are supported, including conversion in either direction.
-When converting to an integral format, multiple dithering methods are available, including rounding, bayer (ordered) dithering, random dithering, and Floyd-Steinberg error diffusion.
+The depth module provides for conversion between any pixel (number) format, including one and two-byte integer formats as well as IEEE-754 binary16 (OpenEXR) and binary32 formats.
+Limited (16-235) and full swing (0-255) range integer formats are supported, including conversion between such formats.
+Multiple dithering methods are available when converting to integer formats, from basic rounding to high quality error diffusion.

 ###Resize

-The resize module provides high fidelity linear resamplers, such as the popular Bicubic and Lanczos filters.
-Resampling ratios up to 100x are supported without issue for both upsampling and downsampling.
-Full support is also provided for sub-pixel center shifts and cropping, allowing conversion between different coordinate systems, such as JPEG and MPEG-2 chroma siting.
+The resize module provides high fidelity linear resamplers, including the popular Bicubic and Lanczos filters.
+Resampling ratios of up to 100x are supported for upsampling and downsampling.
+Full support is provided for various coordinate systems, including the various chroma siting conventions (e.g. JPEG and MPEG2) as well as interlaced images.